readium/readium-lcp-server/README.md

 If this gives no error, your install is ready; type Ctrl-C to move out of the test mode.
 In case of errors, read Readme.md in the "manage" directory to get more details.

-On Windows:
+On Windows 10:

+You must first install a GCC compiler in order to compile the SQLite module and to move later to "production mode".
+[TDM-GCC](http://tdm-gcc.tdragon.net/download) gives great results.

-In the previous instructions, replace:
+Also, in the previous instructions, replace:

 * $GOPATH with %GOPATH%
 * forward slashes with backslashes in paths.